DDFar/minds-machines-sf/README.md

 - Environmental Planning
 - Traffic Planning

 The [CityIQ APIs](https://developer.currentbyge.com/cityiq) are available for your application.

 ### Intel Dev Kit

 *Presented by Intel*

 Your mission is to address one of the problems related to sustainability.
 To boost your project prototype you can add connected hardware with Predix Edge to your solution.

 You can find detailed information in the [Intel Dev Kit](https://github.com/PredixDev/minds-machines-sf/tree/master/Intel%20Dev%20Kit) folder in this repo.

 ### Seed Apps
 Contains a starter application preconfigured to access the challenge data.

+## How to get started?
+Before you get started on the challenges, you will need to have a working Predix space on the cloud to deploy your services and apps.

+The [How To Setup Your Predix Space](https://github.com/PredixDev/minds-machines-sf/blob/master/How%20To%20Setup%20Your%20Predix%20Space.md) guide will quickly walk you through the steps for space setup.

+Afterwards, you can see how to request and plot time series data from the heatpump timeseries instance by following the [Timeseries Seed App](https://github.com/PredixDev/minds-machines-sf/tree/master/Seed%20Apps/timeseries_seed_app) guide to run a working application.